 - They practice a consistent morning routine.
 Kevin’s biggest surprise, while he was interviewing 200 extremely successful people, was how many of them wanted to share their morning ritual.
 They nourished their body with water, a healthy breakfast, easy workout/activity, and nourished their mind with meditation or prayer, inspiring reading or journal writing.

 - Energy is everything.
 You can’t create more minutes, but you can increase your energy by creating more attention, focus, and productivity.
 Extremely successful people don’t skip meals, sleep, or breaks in the hunt for perfectionism or more of everything.
 Instead, they look at food as fuel, sleep as recovery, and breaks as possibilities to recharge so they can have an even bigger benefit of the time they have available.
-As some of you might be aware of, I worked with Ari Whitten when he developed The Energy Blueprint (click for free video training), which goes deeper into the scientific evidence of maximizing your energy levels.
+(Update November 2018) The culmination of my 20+ years of knowledge, experience, mindset and philosophy formed the Sustainable Self-Development System which I am extremely proud of.
+I would highly recommend you check it out.

 Stress managing strategies are classified as either passive/evasive or active and proactive.

 Many spend their lives being passive and avoid dealing with situations or emotions.
 Instead, they ask others to help or validate them (social distraction), or they seek out various things for short-term relief or distraction like comfort eating, alcohol, drugs – or imagining they are living someone else’s life through movies or reality shows.